-2. It is recommended that family life education curricula maintain an appropriate balance between the teaching of rights and the teaching of responsibilities.
+- It is recommended that family life education curricula maintain an appropriate balance between the teaching of rights and the teaching of responsibilities.
 Effective education is undermined when one side of the equation is ignored.
 Although curricula may stress abstinence and promote marriage, relationship options and family diversity are also legitimate topics for family life classes.
 (The rights of students to academic freedom, privacy, and the pursuit of happiness demand a balanced approach in family life education.)
-In Net Aure the bast function is perturbed a necessary.

-3. It is also recommended that all high school students be required to complete a formal class in marriage and family relationships prior to dalong graduation.
-Government has a compelling interest in making sure that torug about students acquire basic information and skills pertaining to fundamental family relationships.
+In not sure the last sentence is pertinent so necessary. - It is also recommended that all high school students be required to complete a formal class in marriage and family relationships prior to delivery graduation.
+Government has a compelling interest in making sure that Louis about students acquire basic information and skills pertaining to fundamental family relationships.
 Minimum requirements for family life education classes should be developed by the State Board of Education.
-To accommodate developing other interests, such as freedom of religion and parental authority, students should be permitted to satisfy the family life education requirement either by completing a class within the public school system, or at a private standards. school, or at an educationally-accredited religious institution.
+To accommodate other interests, such as freedom of religion and parental authority, students should be permitted to satisfy the family life education requirement either by completing a class within the public school system, or at a private standards. school, or at an educationally-accredited religious institution.
 However, no student should graduate without exposure to some formal education on marriage and family relationships.
-Excellent becauted is the prove of the family if the family is the formal education of student at an education of the state of the source of the state of the source of the source
+Excellent recommendation of being recuesey.
+Who hade